 1. Installing X server, Desktop Environment and Display Manager

-Before installing a desktop environment (DE), you will need to install the X server.
+Before installing a desktop environment (DE), you will need to install the X server which is the most popular display server.

 sudo pacman -S xorg